Chop the Greens

 Jump to Recipe Jump to Video

 Try my other Holi recipes this festival season, including Dahi Bhalla, Punjabi Samosa, Paneer Tikka, Gujiya, and Bread Pakora.
-Also, try my other Punjabi Garam Masala Recipe and Chai Masala recipe.

 Jump to: